+Edition: 09

+Date: 08.09.2021

+Page7/15

-Contraction of the second se VI.
-REFERENCE OBJECTIVES AND CONTENT UNITS Objectives Content units Chapter 1.
-LOCOMOTOR APPARATUS to define the basic concepts of anatomy; to know: anatomical research methods and anatomical terminology; classification, structure and specific features of the bones, joints and muscles; the axes around which movements are performed and the movements produced in the joints in muscular contraction; bony, articular and muscular landmarks; to demonstrate: abilities for analysis and systematization of knowledge; bony, articular and muscular landmarks on cadaveric material, radiographs and on a living person; to apply the criteria for differentiation of the anatomical formations on the cadaver and parts of the body, radiograms and on a living person by: identification of the human body planes, axes and orientation lines; jalpation of the bones, joints, muscles; to integrate gained knowledge and apply it in practice.
-Anatomical terminology.
-Anatomical landmarks of the human body.
-General Osteology.
+VI.
+REFERENCE OBJECTIVES AND CONTENT UNITS

+Objectives Content units Chapter 1.

+Chapter 1.
+LOCOMOTOR APPARATUS

+- to define the basic concepts of anatomy; - to know: - ✓ anatomical research methods and anatomical terminology; - ✓ classification, structure and specific features of the bones, joints and muscles; - ✓ the axes around which movements are performed and the movements produced in the joints in muscular contraction; - ✓ bony, articular and muscular landmarks; - to demonstrate: - ✓ abilities for analysis and systematization of knowledge; - ✓ bony, articular and muscular landmarks on cadaveric material, radiographs and on a living person; - to apply the criteria for differentiation of the anatomical formations on the cadaver and parts of the body, radiograms and on a living person by: - ✓ identification of the human body planes, axes and orientation lines; - ✓ identification of individual and regional specific features; - ✓ palpation of the bones, joints, muscles; - to integrate gained knowledge and apply it in practice.

+- 1. Anatomical terminology.

+- 2. Anatomical landmarks of the human body.

+- 3. General Osteology.

 The regional features of human skeleton: trunk, upper and lower limbs.

-General Arthrology.
-Joints of the trunk and limbs.
+- 4. General Arthrology.
+Joints of the trunk and limbs. - 5.
 General Myology.

 Muscles and topography of body regions.
 Trunk muscles: muscles of the back, thorax and abdomen; muscles of the limbs and girdles.

 Chapter 2.
+INTERNAL ORGANS

+[alimentary (or digestive), respiratory, urinary and genital systems]

+• to define the:

+- ✓ notions of organ, organ system and apparatus;

+- ✓ notions about tubular and parenchymal organs

+- ✓ notion of alimentary (digestive) system;

+- ✓ notion of respiratory system;

+- ✓ notion of urinary system;

+- ✓ notion of genital system;

+• to know:

-INTERNAL ORGANS [alimentary (or digestive), respiratory, urinary and genital systems] to define the: ✓ notions of organ, organ system and apparatus; ✓ notions about tubular and parenchymal organs ✓ notion of alimentary (digestive) system; General considerations regarding the structure, classification and topography of internal organs.
-2. Alimentary (digestive) system - ✓ notion of respiratory system; ✓ notion of urinary system; ✓ notion of genital system; • to know: ✓ anatomical terminology and principles of classification, structure generalities: oesophagus, stomach; intestine (small and large); liver and pancreas.
-Abdominal regions, abdominal and topography of internal organs; ✓ individual and regional features of the organs of the alimentary (or digestive), respiratory, urinary and genital systems; to demonstrate: and peritoneal cavities.
-Peritoneum and extraperitoneal spaces.
-3. Respiratory system -
+- ✓ anatomical terminology and principles of classification, structure and topography of internal organs; - ✓ individual and regional features of the organs of the alimentary (or digestive), respiratory, urinary and genital systems;

+• to demonstrate:

-- ✓ anatomical formations on cadavers, molds, radiograms and on a living person; - ✓ ability to identify the topographical landmarks necessary to determine the boundaries and projection of the internal organs; Thyroid, parathyroid glands and thymus.
-Mediastinum. - to apply the criteria for differentiating the anatomical formations on anatomical samples, cadavers, radiographs and on a living 4.
-Urinary organs: kidneys, ureters, urinary bladder.
+- ✓ anatomical formations on cadavers, molds, radiograms and on a living person; - ✓ ability to identify the topographical landmarks necessary to determine the boundaries and projection of the internal organs; - to apply the criteria for differentiating the anatomical formations on anatomical samples, cadavers, radiographs and on a living